OpenBanking-Brasil/specs-seguranca/open-banking-brasil-certificate-standards-1_ID1.md

 * **TLS** – Transport Layer Security
 * **mTLS** – Mutual Transport Layer Security

-# Open Banking Brasil Standard
+# Open Finance Brasil Standard

 ## Introduction

-The Open Banking Brazil ecosystem makes use of chains of certificates and TLS protocol to guarantee the confidentiality, authentication and integrity of the communication channel used by the APIs of the participating organizations, as well as the customers of each of the participants.
+The Open Finance Brazil ecosystem makes use of chains of certificates and TLS protocol to guarantee the confidentiality, authentication and integrity of the communication channel used by the APIs of the participating organizations, as well as the customers of each of the participants.

-The certificates used by Open Banking Brasil are also required to authenticate applications through oAuth 2.0 mTLS or private_key_jwt, in addition to being used to perform the payload signature using JWS.
+The certificates used by Open Finance Brasil are also required to authenticate applications through oAuth 2.0 mTLS or private_key_jwt, in addition to being used to perform the payload signature using JWS.
 Another important attribution of certificates is to authenticate and present a secure channel to the end user in the act of authentication and use of services provided by the participating organizations.

 ## ICP-Brasil Certificates

-Certificates issued by Certifying Authorities authorized by ICP-Brasil are only used for communication between entities participating in the Open Banking Brasil ecosystem.
+Certificates issued by Certifying Authorities authorized by ICP-Brasil are only used for communication between entities participating in the Open Finance Brasil ecosystem.

 The certificate issuing and revocation processes are responsibility of the Certifate Authorities themselves, being regulated by Certification Practice Statements, and supervised by the Management Committee of the Brazilian Public Key Infrastructure (Comitê Gestor da Infraestrutura de Chaves Públicas Brasileira).

-The practices, processes, availability and values practiced by the Certification Authorities are not responsibility of the Initial Structure of Open Banking Brasil.
+The practices, processes, availability and values practiced by the Certification Authorities are not responsibility of the Initial Structure of Open Finance Brasil.

 **Algorithms**